Abelian gerbes, generalized geometries and foliations of small exotic R^4: Generalized (complex) structures of Hitchin

+Generalized structures are based on the substitution of the tangent space $TM$ of a manifold $M$ by the sum $TM\oplus T^{\star}M$ of the tangent and cotangent bundles such that the spin structure for this generalized ,,tangent'' bundle becomes the bundle of all forms $\wedge^{\bullet}M$ on $M$.
+Our interest in Hitchin structures was arosed by the relation of deformations for this structure to the members $R_{t}^{4}$ in the radial family of small exotic $R^{4}$s.
+We know from Theorem \ref{thm:codim-1-foli-radial-fam} that the members $R_{t}^{4}$ are (at least) non-isotopic for different values $t\in[0,1]$.
+As we will explain below, for these real values there exist corresponding deformations of the Hitchin structure on $S^{3}$.
+Using the 2-framing of a 3-manifold, we were able to motivate the appearance of Hitchin structures above (see section \ref{sec:deformation-standard-R4}).
+The theorem \ref{thm:correspondence-hitchin-exoticR4} will describe the deformations of this Hitchin structure and their relation to small exotic $\mathbb{R}^{4}$.
+But at first we have to introduce some notations.

+The class of $H$- deformed Hitchin's structures on $S^{3}$ could be as well referred to as \emph{$H$-twisted Courant brackets} on $TS^{3}\oplus T^{\star}S^{3}$ and can be integrable with respect to the brackets.
+In the following we will explain main points of this correspondence which are mostly standard now.
+The advantage of using generalized geometries is the apparent enhancing the diffeomorphisms (of $M=S^{3}$) by the (non-trivial) $B$-field transformations.
+This results in the $e^{B}$ extensions of the Courant bracket symmetries corresponding to the change of the smoothness on $\mathbf{R}^{4}$ and is a way of passing from standard to nonstandard diffeomorphisms.
+An excellent reference for generalized geometries and complex structures is \cite{GualtieriPHD2005}. \begin{definition} Given a smooth manifold $M$, the Courant bracket $[\,,\,]$ is defined on smooth sections of $TM\oplus T^{\star}M$, by

 where $X+\xi$, $Y+\eta\in C^{\infty}(TM\oplus T^{\star}M)$, ${\cal L}_{X}$ is the Lie derivative in the direction of the field $X$, $i_{X}\eta$ is the inner product of a 1-form $\eta$ and a vector field $X$.
-On the RHS of (\ref{eq:CB}) $[\,,\,]$ is the Lie bracket on fields.
-This is not misleading since on fields Courant bracket reduces to Lie bracket, i.e. $\pi([X,Y])=[\pi(X),\pi(Y)]$ where $\pi:TM\oplus T^{\star}M\to TM$.
-It follows that the bracket is skew symmetric and on 1-forms vanishes.
-However, the Courant bracket is not a Lie bracket, since the first does not fulfill the Jacobi identity.
-The expression measuring the failure of the identity is the following Jacobiator:
+A Courant bracket on $M$ is also called a Hitchin structure or generalized geometric (complex) structure \end{definition} On the RHS of (\ref{eq:CB}) $[\,,\,]$ is the Lie bracket on fields.
+This fact is not misleading since the Courant bracket reduces to the Lie bracket for vector fields, i.e. $\pi([X,Y])=[\pi(X),\pi(Y)]$ where $\pi:TM\oplus T^{\star}M\to TM$.
+It follows that the bracket is skew symmetric and vanishes on 1-forms.
+However, the Courant bracket is not a Lie bracket, since it does not fulfill the Jacobi identity.
+The expression measuring the failure of the identity is the so-called Jacobiator:

 The Jacobiator can be expressed as the derivative of a quantity which is Nijenhuis operator, and it holds